Iowa flood of 2008: Ottumwa

 Ottumwa is downstream from Oskaloosa.
 An electrical substation was threatened.
-Elements from the Iowa National Guard's 334th Brigade Support Battalion and the 1st Battalion, 133rd Infantry, earlier deployed Cedar Falls and Oskaloosa, formed a human chain to successfully sandbag the facility.
+Elements from the Iowa National Guard's 334th Brigade Support Battalion and the 1st Battalion, 133rd Infantry, had earlier deployed to Cedar Falls and Oskaloosa and formed a human chain to successfully sandbag the facility.

 Mississippi River

-The Army Corps was forced to close the river to navigation, intermittently, from Lock and Dam No. 11 to Lock and Dam No. 25.
-As of Sunday, June 15, Locks 13 through 25 were closed, making 281 mi of the Mississippi River inaccessible to commercial river traffic.
+The Army Corps was forced to close the river to navigation intermittently from Lock and Dam No. 11 to Lock and Dam No. 25.
+Locks 13 through 25 remained closed on Sunday, June 15, making 281 mi of the Mississippi River inaccessible to commercial river traffic.
 Mississippi River traffic resumed on Saturday, July 5, according to the Army Corps of Engineers, as the final lock to be cleared for operation, Lock 25, reopened Saturday morning.

 Dubuque

 Dubuque was not as severely affected as other Iowa cities.
 Over the course of the flood, Dubuque experienced only occasional flash flooding on the Little Maquoketa River or Catfish Creek.
-Lock and Dam No. 11 had its floodgates opened by the Army Corps to prevent the dam being overtopped by flood stage waters.
+Lock and Dam No. 11 had its floodgates opened by the Army Corps to prevent the dam from being overtopped by flood stage waters.

 Quad Cities

 View of downtown Davenport June 2008, showing erection of a temporary levee.

 The Mississippi River topped the 15 ft flood stage in the Quad Cities on June 11, 2008.
 Davenport is the largest city bordering the Mississippi that has no permanent floodwall or levee.
-On June 12, 3.28 inches of rain fell in six hours at the Quad City International Airport courtesy of severe thunderstorms and high winds, breaking the record of rain fall, for that time period, adding major problems to the flooding.
-The rain caused not only Mississippi River flooding, but also flooding at Duck Creek.
+On June 12, 3.28 inches of rain fell in six hours at the Quad City International Airport due to severe thunderstorms and high winds, breaking the rain fall record for that time period, adding major problems to the flooding.
+The rain caused not only the Mississippi River to flood, but the Duck Creek flooded as well.
 Duck Creek is a creek which winds through central Davenport.
 Duck Creek topped four feet over flood stage.
-Three of the seven main streets, including U.S. Route 61 which was being used as a detour for Interstate 80, that cross the creek were blocked off due to major flooding over the roads.
+Three of the seven main streets - including U.S. Route 61 which was being used as a detour for Interstate 80 - that cross the creek were blocked off due to major flooding over the roads.
 The river is expected to crest on June 16, at 21.3 ft which is 6.3 ft over flood stage, then start falling shortly after.
-The river is expected to be down to 18.6 ft by June 21, but won't be back to the 15 ft flood stage until sometime during the week of June 22.
+The river was expected to be down to 18.6 ft by June 21, but was expected to not be back to the 15 ft flood stage until sometime during the week of June 22.

 The YouTube article "Lightning Hitting the Ground/Flooded Mississippi" is one of several videotaping shots which relates to the severe thunderstorms which created the flooding at Duck Creek during Thursday, June 12 and Friday, June 13.